Term

 Wholesale merchants usually ship out of large storage space, like a warehouse.
 Nowadays, it is also common for wholesalers to act as brokers without physically dealing with the stock.
 This kind of arrangement is known as dropshipping.
 Wholesalers are at the enterprise level in any market.
 Suppliers to wholesale merchants handle each transaction in the B2B model to make sales.
 Skilled wholesalers establish a value chain optimization that allows retailers to gain pricing and quality advantages.

-Affiliate Merchant
+Affiliate merchant

 An affiliate merchant is a company wishing to drive sales and traffic to its website through ads and links placed on a network of affiliates.
 A merchant can use their in-house affiliate program or work with a network of affiliates.
 Affiliate networks charge each merchant account a membership fee and collect commissions from every sale.
 Therefore, it is economical to run your own in-house affiliate program.